Picocrypt/CLI/README.md

 go install github.com/Picocrypt/CLI/picocrypt@latest
 ```
 You should now be able to run `picocrypt` in your terminal.
 If not, run `export PATH=$PATH:$(go env GOPATH)/bin` and try again.

+Alternatively, you can use the prebuilt binaries in Releases.
 # Usage
 ```
 C:\Users\Evan>picocrypt